eltonlaw/machine-learning-models/ocr/README.md

 ---------------------------------

-Here are the first 10 outputs of this script for one example:

-**2)** Original symbol seperated from contact sheet of sprites.
+To get a better sense of how things work, here are the first 10 symbols as they go through the system:

+**1)** Load image

+**2)** Symbols seperated into individual images (Optional - I was using sprites)

 ![](https://github.com/eltonlaw/ml_algorithms/blob/master/ocr/outputs/0_symbols/0.jpg?raw=true)
 ![](https://github.com/eltonlaw/ml_algorithms/blob/master/ocr/outputs/0_symbols/1.jpg?raw=true)